 This checklist contains important questions that you should discuss with your family before buying a cat.
 And there’s a “Parents’ Info” section at the end.
-There you will also find the option to print out this list.
+Feel free to print this page so you can tick the boxes.

 Cats live from around 12 to 15 years.
 Maybe you won’t be in school anymore, and you might be training or studying in another place.

 2. Do you have any animal allergies?

 Then, unfortunately, a pet might not be such a good idea.
 The same goes if a member of your family is allergic to animals.

 3. Can someone look after your cat if you go on vacation?